Architect mourns iconic Sudan skyscraper engulfed in flames: ‘Senseless destruction’

 It remains unclear how the fire began in the huge building with a glass façade on all sides, and if there were any casualties.

-Viral videos on social media showed huge blazes swirling the charred and blackened remains of one of the tallest buildings in the Sudanese capital.
+Viral videos on social media showed a huge blaze swirling around the charred and blackened remains of one of the tallest buildings in the Sudanese capital.

 A number of buildings and residential areas were consumed in the fire as well, as airstrikes struck Khartoum on 16 September, said the Sudan War Monitor, which provides analysis of the conflict.